 The expected loss rates are based on the payment profiles of customers and the corresponding historical credit losses experienced.
 The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.

-On that basis, the loss allowance as at 31 March 2021 and 2020 was determined as follows for trade receivables:
+On that basis, the loss allowances as at 31 March 2022 and 2021 were determined as follows for trade receivables: